California Hourly Paycheck Calculator

 2015ACS 1-year

-FICA is federal and applies in California: employees pay Social Security and Medicare; employers match both.
-Above a federal threshold, Additional Medicare tax is withheld from employees (no employer match).
-Eligible pretax benefits (e.g., Section 125 health premiums) can reduce FICA-taxable wages depending on plan rules.
+FICA applies in California.
+Employees pay Social Security and Medicare; employers match both.
+Additional Medicare tax applies to employee wages above the federal threshold; employers do not match this tax.
+Eligible pretax benefits (Section 125 health premiums, 401(k)/403(b)/457(b), HSA, FSA, commuter) can reduce FICA-taxable wages according to plan rules.

-50-word description: Some U.S. cities levy wage or income taxes.
-California does not require employee local wage taxes (e.g., Los Angeles, San Francisco, San Diego do not withhold a city income tax from employees).
-Employers may owe separate city business taxes.
-Always verify multistate workers’ local rules before payroll.
+Overview: Some U.S. cities levy wage or income taxes.
+California does not require employee local wage taxes (e.g., Los Angeles, San Francisco, San Diego).
+Employers may have separate city business taxes.
+Verify local rules for multistate workers before payroll processing.

 City Employee Local Income Tax?
 Typical Rate Notes

-San FranciscoNoN/AEmployer gross receipts taxes; no employee city wage tax
+San FranciscoNoN/AEmployer gross receipts taxes; no employee city tax

-• Daily overtime: 1.5× after 8 hours/day; double time: after 12 hours/day and over 8 hours on the seventh consecutive day (industry/exemptions vary).
+• Daily overtime: 1.5× after 8 hours/day; double time: after 12 hours/day or over 8 hours on the seventh consecutive day (industry/exemptions vary).

-• Weekly overtime: 1.5× after 40 hours/week (FLSA baseline; CA rules can be more protective).
+• Weekly overtime: 1.5× after 40 hours/week (FLSA baseline; California rules can be more protective).

-• Pay frequency: Regular, predictable schedule with detailed wage statements (hours, rates, deductions, sick time, etc.).
+• Pay frequency: Regular, predictable schedule with itemized wage statements including hours, rates, deductions, and accrued benefits.

-• California DE 4 (Employee’s Withholding Allowance Certificate) for state withholding elections.
+• California DE 4 (Employee Withholding Allowance Certificate)

-• Form I-9 employment eligibility verification; CA new-hire reporting.
+• Form I-9 employment eligibility verification; California new-hire reporting

 How do I use the California Hourly Paycheck Calculator?

 Enter hourly rate, hours, daily overtime/double time, tips, pay frequency, filing status, dependents/credits, and pretax/post-tax deductions.
-The calculator applies FICA, federal, California state, and SDI to show a clear line-by-line estimate of take-home pay.
+The calculator applies FICA, federal, California state, and SDI withholding to provide a clear line-by-line net pay estimate.

-No. California does not levy employee city or county wage taxes.
-Your check reflects federal taxes, FICA, CA state withholding, SDI, and your elected deductions.
+No. California does not levy employee city or county income taxes.
+Your paycheck includes federal taxes, FICA, California state withholding, SDI, and elected deductions.

-Use California DE 4 along with your IRS W-4.
-Update after life changes (marriage, dependents, multiple jobs) and mirror settings in the calculator for accuracy.
+Use California DE 4 with your IRS W-4.
+Update after life changes (marriage, dependents, multiple jobs) and mirror settings in the paycheck calculator for accuracy.

 How do I enter overtime and double time correctly?

 Input daily and weekly overtime separately.
-California uses daily overtime and double time rules—enter hours in each bucket so the calculator computes the correct regular rate and withholdings.
+California’s daily overtime and double-time rules require entering hours in each bucket for accurate calculation of regular rates and withholding.

-Common reasons: different hours, daily OT/DT, tips, bonuses (supplemental withholding), updated W-4/DE 4, benefit changes, or SDI rate/base changes.
-Compare hours, rates, deductions, and withholdings across pay stubs.
+Common reasons: variable hours, daily OT/DT, tips, bonuses, updated W-4/DE 4, benefit changes, or SDI rate/base adjustments.
+Compare current vs. prior pay stubs for differences.

 Yes.
-Eligible pretax deductions—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance—reduce taxable wages and may lower income tax and, when eligible, FICA.
-Some pretax items don’t reduce SDI.
+Pretax deductions—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance—reduce taxable wages and may lower federal and state income tax, and when eligible, FICA.
+Some benefits do not reduce SDI.

-Reported tips are taxable for federal income tax, FICA, and CA state income tax.
-Include all tips to ensure proper withholding and compliance with any tip-credit/service-charge rules.
+Reported tips are subject to federal income tax, FICA, and California state income tax.
+Include all tips to ensure correct withholding and compliance with tip-credit rules.

-Use the IRS multiple-jobs guidance on your W-4 and align your DE 4.
-Model each job to avoid under-withholding when combined wages push you into higher brackets.
+Follow IRS multiple-job guidance and align DE 4 elections.
+Model each job separately to prevent under-withholding when combined wages increase your tax bracket.

 SDI (State Disability Insurance) funds disability and paid family leave benefits.
-It’s an employee payroll tax withheld up to an annual wage base; employers do not match SDI.
+It is an employee payroll tax with no employer match, capped at an annual wage base.

 Are bonuses and commissions taxed differently?

-They’re supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; California state withholding and SDI also apply.
-Enter amounts separately to compare methods.
+They are supplemental wages.
+Employers may use a flat federal supplemental rate or aggregate with regular wages.
+California state withholding and SDI also apply.
+Enter separately to compare methods.

 Yes.
-Multiply typical weekly hours by 52, add expected OT/DT/tips/bonuses, then run the estimate with your frequency, deductions, and credits to see an approximate annual net total.
+Multiply typical weekly hours by 52, add expected OT/DT/tips/bonuses, and apply pay frequency and deductions for an estimated annual net total.

 “Why is SDI deducted?”
 “How to enter daily overtime and double time?”
 “What DE 4 settings should I choose?”
-“How do 401(k)/HSA/FSA change net?”
+“How do 401(k)/HSA/FSA affect net?”
 “How to model a bonus?”

 “My CA take-home seems low—am I double-counting SDI?”
 “Overtime vs. second job—what nets more?”
 “Best pretax mix to raise net?”
 “Flat supplemental vs. aggregate for bonuses?”
 “Semimonthly vs. biweekly differences?”